ppp0/s3export_backup/README.md

 ## Installation

 ### Puppet
-Recommended way to install s3export_backup is using puppet.
+Recommended way to install `s3export_backup` is using puppet.
 As Cargomedia we provide and support our own module, please take a look at https://github.com/cargomedia/puppet-packages/tree/master/modules/s3export_backup

 ### Manual installation
-It is not recommended to install tool manually as it depends on several other libraries and is most likely hard to maintain.
+It is not recommended to install `s3export_backup` manually as it depends on several other libraries and is most likely hard to maintain.

-Still it's possible to install s3export_backup via composer (https://packagist.org/packages/cargomedia/s3export_backup) A binary `./bin/s3export` should be executable once installation process is complete.
+Still it's possible to install it via composer (https://packagist.org/packages/cargomedia/s3export_backup).
+A binary `./bin/s3export` should be executable once installation process is complete.

-System requirements:
+Additionally all listed requirements need to be installed manually:
 - cm framework dependencies (php5, apcu, memcache, curl)
 - gdisk
 - truecrypt